deepanshs/csdmpy/docs/source/examples/2D{1} datasets/TEM.rst

       }
     }

+This dataset contains two linearly sampled independent variables and one single-component dependent variable.
-The tuples of the independent and the dependent variable instances are
+The tuples of the independent and the dependent variable instances from this example are

 .. doctest::

     >>> x = TEM.independent_variables
     >>> y = TEM.dependent_variables

-with the respective coordinates (previewed only for the first ten coordinates),
+with the respective coordinates (viewed only for the first ten coordinates),

 .. doctest::